 On Sunday Thomas was ill (too much sun?), so he missed the church service.
-He seemed to be better by lunchtime, so the whole family so the whole family (Mummy, Daddy, Thomas [4.5 years], Matthew [8 weeks] and me) went to Bathford with our friends - Natalie Field, Tom, Ben and Jo - to go caving.
-Unfortunately Thomas was unwell again by the time we got there, so Mur we got there, so Mummy had to stay with Thomas and Matthew in the [very hot] car, though I think they sneaked off to the pub for some of the time.
+He seemed to be better by lunchtime, so the whole family (Mummy, Daddy, Thomas [4.5 years], Matthew [8 weeks] and me) went to Bathford with our friends - Natalie Field, Tom, Ben and Jo - to go caving.
+Unfortunately sneaked off to the pub for some of the time.
 It is very unlike Thomas to miss some caving and I was looking forward to him helping me on my first caving trip.
+It would also have been Mummy's and Matthew's first trip, but somehow Mummy always seems to find some method to escape from the caving trips.

-It would also have been not like the look of the small entrance and for a minute it looked as if I was going to refuse and go back to the car, but with some kind words from Jo I was happy[ish] to be carried over the rough floor of stones and manhandled through the small entrance hole.
-I could have walked through really, but everyone else had to crawl - it was fun to see them struggle.
+Thomas was unwell again by the time we got there, so Mummy had to stay with Thomas and Matthew in the [very hot] car, though I think they ried over the rough floor of stones and man-handled through the small entrance hole.
+I could have walked through really, but everyone else had to crawl and it was fun to see them struggle.